0rdinant/privacyguides.org/collections/_evergreen/linux-desktop.md

 For fast-moving distributions like [Silverblue](https://www.youtube.com/watch?v=-hpV5l-gJnQ), Tumbleweed and NixOS reliability can be achieved with this model.

 ### "Security-focused" distributions
-Unfortunately, a quick search for "the most secure Linux distribution" will often give results like Kali Linux, Black Arch, and Parrot OS.
-These distributions are penetration testing distributions - they are meant to be used as an attacker machine, not as a tool to protect the user.
-Avoid using these distributions as your daily driver.
+There is often some confusion about "security-focused" distributions and "pentesting" distributions.
+A quick search for "the most secure Linux distribution" will often give results like Kali Linux, Black Arch, and Parrot OS.
+These distributions are offensive penetration testing distributions, that bundle tools for testing other systems.
+They don't include any "extra security" or defensive mitigations intended for regular use.

-##### Arch-based distributions
+### Arch-based distributions

-Arch based systems are not recommended for new users, regardless of the distribution.
-Arch does not have an update mechanism for the software stack using pacman and the user is expected to maintain their own system, swapping out components of the stack when they become obsolete.
+Arch based distributions are not recommended for new users, regardless of the distribution.
+Arch does not have an distribution update mechanism for the underlying software stack.
+As a result the user of the system must stay aware with current trends and adopt technologies as they supersede older best practices.

-The user is also expected to have sufficient Linux knowledge to properly set up security for their system such as enabling a mandatory access control system, doing firewalling, setting up kernel module blacklists, hardening boot parameters and sysctl, and so on.
-Simply getting the system installed is not enough.
+The user is also expected to have sufficient Linux knowledge to properly set up security for their system such as adopting a [mandatory access control](https://en.wikipedia.org/wiki/Mandatory_access_control) system, writing firewall rules, setting up [kernel module](https://en.wikipedia.org/wiki/Loadable_kernel_module#Security) blacklists, hardening boot parameters, manipulating [sysctl](https://en.wikipedia.org/wiki/Sysctl) parameters and knowing what components they need such as [Polkit](https://en.wikipedia.org/wiki/Polkit).

+Any user using the [AUR](https://wiki.archlinux.org/title/Arch_User_Repository), **must** be comfortable in auditing PKGBUILDs that they install from that service.
+AUR packages are user-produced content and are not vetted in any way and therefore are vulnerable to software supply chain attacks, which has in fact happened [in the past](https://www.bleepingcomputer.com/news/security/malware-found-in-arch-linux-aur-package-repository/).
+AUR should always be used sparingly and often there is a lot of bad advice on various pages which direct users to blindly use [AUR helpers](https://wiki.archlinux.org/title/AUR_helpers) without sufficient warning.

 For advanced users, we only recommend Arch Linux, not any of its derivatives.
-In fact, 2 very popular Arch derivatives are not so great:
+We recommend against these two Arch derivatives:

-  * Manjaro: They hold packages back for 2 weeks to make sure that their own changes don't break, not to make sure that upstream is stable.
-AUR packages on the other hand often expect the latest and greatest packages on Arch's own repository, which sometimes lead to dependency mismatch.
+ * **Manjaro**: This distribution holds packages back for 2 weeks to make sure that their own changes don't break, not to make sure that upstream is stable.
+When AUR packages are used, they are often built against the latest [libraries](https://en.wikipedia.org/wiki/Library_(computing)) from Arch's repositories.
-  * Garuda: They use [Chaotic-AUR](https://aur.chaotic.cx/) which automatically and blindly compiles packages from the AUR.
-There is no verification process to make sure that the AUR packages themselve don't turn malicious.
+ * **Garuda**: They use [Chaotic-AUR](https://aur.chaotic.cx/) which automatically and blindly compiles packages from the AUR.
+There is no verification process to make sure that the AUR packages don't suffer from supply chain attacks.

-##### Linux-libre kernel and "Libre" distributions
+### Linux-libre kernel and "Libre" distributions
 We strongly recommend **against** using the Linux-libre kernel, since it [removes security mitigations](https://www.phoronix.com/scan.php?page=news_item&px=GNU-Linux-Libre-5.7-Released) and [surpresses kernel warnings about vulnerable microcode](https://news.ycombinator.com/item?id=29674846) for ideological reasons.

 If you are using a "Libre" distribution like [GUIX](https://guix.gnu.org/), we highly recommend that you add the [Nonguix](https://gitlab.com/nonguix/nonguix) repository, replace the Linux-libre with the mainline kernel, and install all available microcode and firmware updates.